Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Basic Model and Optimal Fleet Size

 and therefore $\varphi'' (1)=K(K-1)/3(K+1).$ Moreover, differentiating $s$ gives that $s'(1)=\lambda/\mu+K^2/12+K/6$ which leads to

 This means that $\psi$ is never sharp for the range of values considered in this paper, \emph{i.e.}, $K\geq 10$.
 Moreover, $ \psi'' (s_0)$ goes quickly to $0$ as $K$ grows.

 \end{proof}

-This theorem indicates that, even for a symmetric system for which the number of bikes per station is chosen knowing all parameters of the users, the proportion of problematic stations decreases only at rate $1/K$.
-This is problematic for practical situations where, for space constraints and construction costs, station capacities are often less than 20 or 30 bikes.
+This theorem indicates that, even for a homogeneous system for which the number of bikes per station is chosen knowing all parameters of the users, the proportion of problematic stations decreases only at rate $1/K$.
+This is problematic for practical situations where, for space constraints and construction costs, station capacities are often fewer than 20 or 30 bikes.
 A system with $30$ bikes per station would lead to a proportion of problematic stations of $2/31\approx 6.5\%$.
-Although it might be acceptable if this bike-sharing system is used once in a while, a probability of $6.5\%$ of problematic stations is too large for a reliable daily mode of transportation.
+Although it might be acceptable if this bike-sharing system is used only once in a while, a probability of $6.5\%$ for a station to be problematic is too large for a reliable daily mode of transportation.

 The results of Theorem \ref{th:onecluster} are illustrated by Figure~\ref{fig:performance_onecluster}, which plots the performance as the parametric curve given by Equation~\eqref{eq:parametric} for two values of the station capacity and three values of $\lambda/\mu$.